Paol0B/AzureDevOps/README.md

 # Azure DevOps Integration Plugin

-Plugin per JetBrains IDEs (IntelliJ IDEA, Rider, PyCharm, ecc.) che permette di creare Pull Request su Azure DevOps direttamente dall'IDE.
+A plugin for JetBrains IDEs (IntelliJ IDEA, Rider, PyCharm, etc.) that allows you to create Pull Requests on Azure DevOps directly from your IDE.

-## 🎯 Funzionalità
+## 🎯 Features

-- ✅ **Tool Window dedicato** per visualizzare e gestire le Pull Request
+- ✅ **Dedicated Tool Window** to view and manage Pull Requests
-- ✅ **Visualizzazione PR** con lista organizzata per stato (Active, Completed, Abandoned)
+- ✅ **PR Visualization** with list organized by state (Active, Completed, Abandoned)
-- ✅ **Dettagli PR completi** - titolo, descrizione, branch, author, reviewers
+- ✅ **Complete PR Details** - title, description, branch, author, reviewers
-- ✅ **Filtri intelligenti** - mostra solo PR attive o tutte
+- ✅ **Smart Filters** - show only active PRs or all
-- ✅ **Rilevamento Automatico** del repository Azure DevOps dall'URL Git remoto
+- ✅ **Automatic Detection** of Azure DevOps repository from Git remote URL
-- ✅ **Creazione Pull Request** verso main/master dal proprio IDE
+- ✅ **Pull Request Creation** to main/master from your IDE
-- ✅ **Selezione Branch** con autocompletamento dai branch locali e remoti
+- ✅ **Branch Selection** with autocomplete from local and remote branches
-- ✅ **Configurazione Semplificata** - richiede solo il Personal Access Token (PAT)
+- ✅ **Simple Configuration** - requires only Personal Access Token (PAT)
-- ✅ **Auto-Detection** di Organization, Project e Repository dall'URL Git
+- ✅ **Auto-Detection** of Organization, Project and Repository from Git URL
-- ✅ **Notifiche** per feedback immediato
+- ✅ **Notifications** for immediate feedback
-- ✅ **Link Diretto** alla PR creata nel browser
+- ✅ **Direct Link** to created PR in browser
-- ✅ **Compatibilità** con URL HTTPS e SSH di Azure DevOps
+- ✅ **Compatibility** with HTTPS and SSH URLs of Azure DevOps
-- ✅ **Visibilità Intelligente** - tool window e actions appaiono solo per repository Azure DevOps
+- ✅ **Smart Visibility** - tool window and actions appear only for Azure DevOps repositories

-## 📋 Requisiti
+## 📋 Requirements

-### 1. Repository Azure DevOps
+### 1. Azure DevOps Repository

-Il plugin funziona **solo con repository clonati da Azure DevOps**.
-Deve rilevare automaticamente uno di questi formati di URL:
+The plugin works **only with repositories cloned from Azure DevOps**.
+It must automatically detect one of these URL formats:

 **HTTPS:**
 - `https://dev.azure.com/{organization}/{project}/_git/{repository}`